fidadzli/Autonomous-Pilot-Using-Pixhawk-Gazebo-MAVSDK-python/README.md

 # Author: Fida'uddin bin Faizol Fadzli

 This project is a project where an autonomous pilot quadcopter using the pixhawk V2 as the microcontroller is decveloped.
-The purpose of this project is to developed a drone that can monitor and identify pollution levels and moving automatically based on the readings of the gas sensor.
+The purpose of this project is to develop a drone that can monitor and identify pollution levels and moving automatically based on the readings of the gas sensor.

 # Download and Setup for MAVSDK Library